Estimating phase transition of perturbed J1-J2 Heisenberg quantum chain in mixtures of ground and first excited states: Introduction

 In this paper, we show that the nearest neighbour concurrence of a mixture of ground and first excited states of the one-dimensional quantum Heisenberg $J_1-J_2$ model can behave as a good indicator of the quantum phase transition in the model.
 We consider a mixture of the ground and first excited states to mimic the state of the system at some finite temperature - the higher excited states, being present with lower probabilities, are ignored.
 We find that the two-party entanglement of such a state indicates the presence of the critical point in the ground state of the model.
-We investigate the effect of mixing probabilities on the phase transition points for different system-sizes and a finite-size scaling analysis is done to find the critical point in the thermodynamic limit.
+We are therefore trying to find ``shadows'' of the ground state quantum phase transitions in a given physical system, in states of the same system which have a finite but low temperature.
+This is physically meaningful, as a real state of a system will always be of the latter type.
+Although the concept of using a mixture of ground and first excited states and identifying entanglement as a good order parameter of phase transition in this model are already studied in the literature, in this paper we try to investigate this matter more deeply.
+Recently, concurrence~\cite{PhysRevLett.78.5022,PhysRevLett.80.2245} and shared purity~\cite{Biswas12014}, have been shown to be good quantum phase transition indicators in a mixture of ground and low-lying energy states for the $J_1-J_2$ model on a spin chain~\cite{Biswas2022}.
+In that work, they have considered the mixture of ground and low-lying energy states with certain mixing probabilities.
+On the contrary, in this paper we find that for arbitrarily small mixing probabilities also, the critical point can be observed.
+Furthermore, we investigate the effect of mixing probabilities on the phase transition points for different system-sizes and a finite-size scaling analysis is done to find the critical point in the thermodynamic limit.
 Moreover, we analyse the effect of introduction of an anisotropy parameter in the nearest neighbour and next-nearest neighbour coupling constants of the system and in particular investigate the change in the phase transition point on varying the anisotropy parameter.
 A scaling analysis is done here as well.
-Further, we introduce a disorder parameter in the system and obtain the shifts in the phase transition point in the presence of glassy Gaussian disorder.
+A phase diagram of the system is clearly visible for this case.
+From the depictions given in this paper, we can see the phase boundaries among the various phases of the system like spin fluid state, dimer phase and N\'{e}el phase.
+In previous works, the phase boundaries were obtained using various methods like level-spectroscopy \cite{10.1143/PTPS.145.113} and tensor network methods \cite{Sato2011COMPETINGPI}.
+In this work, we obtain a similar phase boundary, using nearest-neighbour concurrence.
+We reiterate here that quantum phase transitions happen only at zero temperature, and so the studies of finite low-temperature states or low-lying eigenstates detect the traces of zero-temperature transitions that are still visible in a state that is not a zero-temperature state.